ipekkarakurt/gcp-ace-notes/compute/compute-engine.md

   - Linux instance: creator has SSH capability and can use the Cloud Console to grant SSH capability to other users. firewall should allow tcp: 22.
   - Windows instance: the creator uses Cloud Console to generate a username and password. anyone who knows the username a password can connect to the instance using a RDP client. firewall should allow tcp: 3389.
 - when a VM is terminated, you are not charged for memory or CPU resources but you are charged for attached disks and reserved IP addresses.
+- guest attributes: a specific type of custom metadata that your applications can write to while running on your virtual machine (VM) instance.
+When guest attributes are enabled, Compute Engine will store your generated host keys as guest attributes
 - Sole tenancy: physically isolate your workloads from other workloads for compliance requirements
 - Shielded VM: verifiable integrity, defend against rootkits and bootkits.
   - Virtual Trusted Platform Module (vTPM): virtualized trusted platform module, which is a specialized computer chip you can use to protect objects, like keys and certificates.